 Darin Mann (DSA) UT State House

 Darin is running for the Utah District 24 Statehouse seat.
 As a child of the Wasatch, growing up in the foothills and forests of Northern Utah, he recognized the importance of the people and places that formed his communities and he channeled his youthful angst into a dedication for service and community defense.
-Darin spent his days dabbling in a variety of martial arts, finally settling on his beloved sport of boxing.
-While in college studying literature, he also acted as the boxing coach at the University of Utah while developing a growing passion for politics.
+He became interested in a variety of martial arts, finally settling on his beloved sport of boxing.
+While studying literature at the university of Utah, he also acted as the boxing coach while developing a growing passion for politics.
 While coaching,, he founded U Fight Parkinson’s Disease with the Department of Physical Therapy and coached inner city kids at State Street Boxing Gym.
 Simultaneously, he mentored foster kids through the nonprofit Rise.

-His passion for protection and political advocacy led Darin to sign up as an organizer for the Bernie Sanders 2016 campaign in Utah, California, and Nevada.
-He began to suspect that profound change could not happen without new voices and he joined forces with multiple public leaders to found the United Progressive Coalition.
+In 2016, he worked as an organizer for the Bernie Sanders campaign in Utah, California, and Nevada.
+He then joined forces with multiple public leaders to found the United Progressive Coalition.

-After the election, Darin took a job as the Outreach Director for the Utah Rivers Council and took the plunge into environmental policy.
-Darin helped to mobilize the people to lobby on Capitol Hill and throughout the state, making multiple wins.
+After the election, Darin took a job as the Outreach Director for the Utah Rivers Council and plunged into environmental policy.
 The interconnectedness of all struggles was obvious and he joined the fight for indigenous sovereignty at Standing Rock and as Action Director on the board of the Salt Lake Air Protectors.
 He then worked to ensure food security by directing Green Urban Lunch Box’s FruitShare program, harvesting fruit trees throughout Salt Lake Valley and distributing to those in need.
-Through his established advocacy on Capitol Hill, he was elected chair of the Environmental Caucus of the Salt Lake Democratic Party, using this position to develop a core cadre of citizen lobbyists to advance this fight on the policy level.
+Through his established advocacy, he was elected chair of the Environmental Caucus of the Salt Lake Democratic Party, using this position to develop a core cadre of citizen lobbyists to advance this fight on the policy level.